Breeds Category IconBreeds

 GSD with Long Black Coat

-As mentioned, the long-haired version of this breed most unique feature is their long, luxurious coat.
-Most of them don’t have an undercoat, but some are bred to have them.
+As mentioned, the long-haired version of this breed’s most unique feature is their long, luxurious coat.
+Most don’t have an undercoat, but some are bred to have them.
 These undercoat variants are large and poofy and would be great for winter months if they didn’t require so much maintenance.

-They can be found in all the standard short and medium length colors such as black and tan, black and cream, black and silver, red and black, black and red, solid black, sable, dark sable, black sable, and bi-color/bi-black.
-As long haired Shepherds are considered recessive, it’s more likely you’ll have a recessive-colored dog to pair with their long coat.
+They can be found in all the standard short and medium-length colors such as black and tan, black and cream, black and silver, red and black, black and red, solid black, sable, dark sable, black sable, and bi-color/bi-black.
+As the long hair gene in Shepherds is considered recessive, you’ll likely have a recessive-colored dog to pair with their long, double coat.

 Unique Colors